csalmeida/ruby-classes-and-modules/README.md

 end
 ```

-It is useful to set attributes to a default or specific state. this is done by passing arguments to the `new` method which get passed on to the `initialize` method.
+It is useful to set attributes to a default or specific state.
+This is done by passing arguments to the `new` method which get passed on to the `initialize` method.
 Typically, this is done using an `options` hash.

 ```ruby
 # classes/initialize_method.rb